Terms & Conditions

 Your award is based on the assumption that you will be enrolled full-time.
 Full-time status is 12 credit hours for undergraduates and 9 credit hours for graduate students, in courses leading to your degree program.
 To be eligible for most financial aid you must be enrolled and maintain at least half time status, 6 credit hours for undergraduates and graduates.

 If you drop classes, withdraw, or make other academic changes, your financial aid awards may be adjusted and repayment may be required.
 Federal grant awards are based on full-time enrollment of 12 credit hours per semester.
 If you enroll less than full-time, your financial aid awards, including the Federal Pell Grant, and the Federal Supplemental Educational Opportunity Grant (SEOG), will be reduced or canceled.
+Also, if you add courses after the official drop/add period (as determined by the Registrar's Office), it is your responsibility to contact the financial aid office to review your financial aid award.

 If you stop attending classes without officially withdrawing, your financial aid awards may be adjusted and repayment may be required.